Renzjordan1/Webmaster2019/README.md

 Purchases made are fake and only send email receipts from a mailing account.
 Blog posts and accounts are stored in a SQLite database.
 *This app has been tested to work on desktop and mobile devices.*

-This web app is currently deployed on https://webmaster-2019-renzjordan.onrender.com/ (as of Jan.
+This web app is currently deployed on https://webmaster-2019-renzjordan.onrender.com/.
+Render's free plan resets sqlitedb when server restarts. (as of Jan.
 2023).
 <br/>

 ## Features